 My research interests range from community ecology and paleoecology to

-research methods, and the history of life.
+the history of science.

 Since the early 1970s, I have been interested in the behavioral ecology

 of seabirds, bald eagles, and harbor seals in Washington State.

 Currently, as co-director of the Seabird Ecology Team, my research is